 According to the company, all the traffic passes through at least two layers of encryption.
 Add the multi-hop feature to the mix and the final result is quite a lot of anonymity.

 While its Windows app is still being developed, Orchid VPN currently has user-friendly clients for Mac, iOS, and Android.
 Unfortunately, no other platforms seem to be supported at this time.

 At the time of writing, 440 users have rated its Android app, giving it a median score of 4.0 stars (out of 5).
 Over 50,000 users had installed it on their devices.
 The app for iOS/Mac had a slightly better score, 4.8, but has only been rated by 12 users.
 The company is working round-the-clock on making its apps up-to-date, as both had seen updates only one week prior to the writing of this review.

 If you need help with anything related to this VPN, the website is a pretty decent source of information.
 There’s an interesting and informative blog, podcast, whitepaper, and an FAQ section on the website, but you can also get assistance inside the apps themselves.

 In need of a more direct approach?
 Then you can contact the team on Twitter, Facebook, LinkedIn, Telegram, Discord, or Reddit.
 There’s even a YouTube channel, as well as a GitHub page.
 If you don’t like to use these ways of communication, then there’s the trusty email method to fall back on.

 Connecting to the Orchid VPN Android app was extremely simple.
 All you need to do is tap on the “Connect” button, wait a few seconds, and you're ready to go.

-While the platform guarantees a higher level of privacy than its non-blockchain-based counterparts, Orchid VPN can hardly keep up with the industry heavyweights.
-In fact, it's far behind in terms of download speeds, platform support, prices, and extra features.
+Orchid VPN guarantees a higher level of privacy than its non-blockchain counterparts and industry heavyweights.
+However, it falls behind slightly in terms of download speeds, platform support and advanced features.